 Parachute Treatment.
-Notwithstanding any other provision of this Agreement to the contrary, if payments and benefits provided for under this Agreement together with any payments or benefits under any other agreement or arrangement between the Company or any of its affiliates and you are considered “excess parachute payments” under Section 280G of the Internal Revenue Code (the “Code”), then such excess parachute payments plus any other payments made by the Company and its affiliates that you are entitled to receive that are considered excess parachute payments shall be limited to the greatest amount that may be paid to you under Section 280G of the Code without causing any loss of deduction to the Company under such Code Section, but only if, by reason of such reduction, the “Net After Tax Benefit” (as defined below) to you shall exceed the net after tax benefit if such reduction was not made.
-“Net After Tax Benefit” for purposes of this Agreement shall mean the sum of (i) the total amounts payable to you that would constitute an “excess parachute payment” within the meaning of Section 280G of the Code, less (ii) the amount of federal, state and other income taxes payable with respect to the foregoing calculated at the maximum marginal tax rate for each year in which the foregoing shall be paid to you (based upon the rate in effect for such year as set forth in the Code at the time of termination of your employment or the change in control), less (iii) the amount of excise taxes imposed with respect to the payments and benefits described above by Section 4999 of the Code.
+Notwithstanding any other provision of this Agreement to the contrary, if payments made hereunder or otherwise are considered “excess parachute payments” under Section 280G of the Internal Revenue Code of 1986, as amended (the “Code”), then such excess parachute payments plus any other payments made by the Company and its affiliates that the Employee is entitled to receive that are considered excess parachute payments shall be limited to the greatest amount that may be paid to the Employee under Section 280G of the Code without causing any loss of deduction to the Company under such Code Section, but only if, by reason of such reduction, the “Net After Tax Benefit” (as defined below) to the Employee shall exceed the net after tax benefit if such reduction was not made.
+“Net After Tax Benefit” for purposes of this Agreement shall mean the sum of (i) the total amounts payable to the Employee that would constitute an “excess parachute payment” within the meaning of Section 280G of the Code less (ii) the amount of federal, state and other income taxes payable with respect to the foregoing calculated at the maximum marginal tax rate for each year in which the foregoing shall be paid to the Employee (based upon the rate in effect for such year as set forth in the Code at the time of termination of employment or the applicable change in control), less (iii) the amount of excise taxes imposed with respect to the payments and benefits described above by Section 4999 of the Code.
 The determination of whether payments would be considered excess parachute payments and the calculation of all the amounts referred to in this section shall be made reasonably and in good faith by the parties, provided, that if the parties cannot agree, then such determination (and supporting calculations) shall be made by attorneys, accountants, or an executive compensation consulting firm each as selected by the Company at the expense of the Company (the “280G Service Providers”).
-Any determination by the 280G Service Providers made in good faith shall be binding upon the Company and you.
+Any determination by the 280G Service Providers made in good faith shall be binding upon the Company and the Employee.

 Parachute Treatment.
 The Company will make the payments under or referenced by this Agreement without regard to whether the deductibility of such payments (or any other payments or benefits) would be limited or precluded by Section 280G of the Code and without regard to whether such payments would subject Executive to the federal excise tax levied on certain "excess parachute payments" under Section 4999 of the Code; provided, however, that if the Total After-Tax Payments (as defined below) would be increased by the reduction or elimination of any payment and/or other benefit (including any vesting of options) under this Agreement or otherwise in connection with a covered change in control, then the amounts payable will be reduced or eliminated as follows: (i) first, by reducing or eliminating any cash payments or other benefits (other than the vesting of the options) and (ii) second, by reducing or eliminating the vesting of the options that occurs as a result of an event covered by Section 280G of the Code, to the extent necessary to maximize the Total After-Tax Payments.
 The Company's independent, certified public accounting firm will determine whether and to what extent payments or vesting under this Agreement are required to be reduced in accordance with the preceding sentence.
 If there is an underpayment or overpayment under this Agreement (as determined after the application of this paragraph), the amount of such underpayment or overpayment will be immediately paid to Executive or refunded by Executive, as the case may be, with interest at the applicable federal rate provided for in Section 7872(f)(2) of the Code.
 For purposes of this Agreement, "Total After-Tax Payments" means the total of all "parachute payments" (as that term is defined in Section 280G(b)(2) of the Code) made to or for the benefit of Executive (whether made under the Agreement or otherwise), after reduction for all applicable federal taxes (including, without limitation, the tax described in Section 4999 of the Code).